KevinBorjaAnalytics/Project-Pizza-Sales/README.md

 ![alt text](assets/3_worst_selling_pizza.png)

 **Insight:**
 The 'Brie Carre Pizza' has consistently been the least popular option, with just 490 sold over the entire year.
-Additionally, the next four pizzas on the list have also struggled, failing to reach the 1,000 pizza sales mark.
+Additionally, the next four pizzas on the list have also struggled, failing to reach the thousand pizza sales mark.

 **Recommendation:**
 It is worth considering to remove 'Brie Carre Pizza' from the menu altogether and focus on raising the minimum quantity of Pizzas sold over the 1,000 pizzas sold benchmark.